|Nutritional Guidelines (per serving)|

 - 2 tablespoons fresh coriander leaves (chopped fine)

-- Grind two of the sliced onions, the tomatoes, and the ginger and garlic paste together into a smooth paste in a food processor.
+Grind 2 of the sliced onions, the tomatoes, and the ginger and garlic paste together into a smooth paste in a food processor.

-- Heat the vegetable oil in a deep, thick-bottomed pan on a medium heat.
+Heat the vegetable oil in a deep, thick-bottomed pan on medium heat.

-- Add salt to taste and enough hot water to make the gravy (about 1 and a 1/2 cups).
+Add salt to taste and enough hot water to make the gravy—about 1 1/2 cups.

-- Use a flat spoon or potato masher to mash some of the chickpeas coarsely.
-Stir to mix everything together well.
+Use a flat spoon or potato masher to mash some of the chickpeas coarsely.
+Stir to mix everything well.

-- Garnish with juliennes of ginger and finely chopped fresh coriander leaves.
+Garnish with juliennes of ginger and finely chopped fresh coriander leaves.
 A squeeze of lemon and a handful of very finely chopped onion tastes great as a garnish too.
-Serve hot.